zhan4727/zhan4727.github.io/_pages/about.md

 ======
 I was awarded the Bittinger Data Science Scholarship in 2025. $5,000 was awarded in total for the 2025-2026 academic year.
 In addition, I won two awards in 2024:

-* Outstanding Freshman in Mathematics (2024) - Issued by Purdue University College of Science
+* Outstanding Freshman in Mathematics (awarded to one freshman Math major per year) - Issued by Purdue University College of Science

   ![Math Award](/images/MA8A0336.jpg)

-* ACM Undergraduate TA Award (2024) - Issued by Purdue University Department of Computer Science
+* ACM Undergraduate TA Award (awarded to one CS UTA in 2024) - Issued by Purdue University Department of Computer Science

   ![CS Award](/images/COS-Awards24-82.jpg)